JNavith/tailwindcss-theme-variants/README.md

 ### Legend

-TODO: add `@variants` in CSS support? need to research
+TODO: add `@variants` in CSS support? need to research.
+TODO: support for prefers-reduced-motion now that that's in tailwind core (or does that being available make it less useful for plugins to support?); so then how about prefers-reduced-transparency? arbitrary media queries?

 **Classes can be `@apply`ed**:
 [Native screens](https://tailwindcss.com/docs/breakpoints/#dark-mode) cannot have their generated classes `@apply`ed, but you can still nest an `@screen` directive within the element, like this: